getgud-io/getgud-docs/1-Integrations/Unity/unity-integration.md

 ## Introduction

-The `Client_Server_GetGud` project demonstrates how to integrate the GetGudSDK with Unity using a C# based API.
-The project is structured to handle server-client interactions, where the client sends actions like spawn and position to the server, which then communicates these actions to Getgud.io's cloud.
+The `Client_Server_GetGud` example project demonstrates how to integrate the GetGudSDK with Unity using a C# based API.
+This project is a simplified simulation designed to showcase how to send actions like spawn and position to Getgud.io.
+In a real-world scenario, these actions should be handled server-side, where they are forwarded to the SDK.
+Note that the tick rate for sending actions should not be too frequent to avoid impacting server performance.

 ## Prerequisites